qrtl/thc-custom/stock_security_adjust/README.rst

 -  Adds 'Inventory / Officer' group in between 'Inventory / User' and 'Inventory / Manager'.
--  Give 'Inventory / Officer' access to the *Inventory > Reporting* menu node.
+-  Gives 'Inventory / Officer' access to the *Inventory > Reporting* menu node.
+-  Makes some fields and buttons of Inventory Adjustments list view invisible, as well as hiding the menu item for users without Inventory/Administrator group.

 **Table of contents**